gonsaje/illogic/README.md

 ### 2: Tonal Components

 Synths are linked to an array of notes and are triggered based on the "selected" attribute.
+Once "play" is triggered, the loop will proceed to playback continuously.

 ```JavaScript
 let notes = ["C5","B4","A4","G4","F4","E4","D4","C4"];